lsonne/stuff/remotelogging/remoteapplogging.md

 # Cloud Logging, the perfect fit for mobile apps

-During development of your app you have full control over what's happening in your code.
+During development of your mobile app, you have full control over what's happening in your code.
 You have the debugger, you have console logging, performance profiling etc.
 After you have released your app, you have almost no tools for checking how your app behaves in the wild.
 In most cases, the feedback you get come from emails to your